+Citizenship Rubric

-Citizenship Rubric H S N U
+H S N U

 Following Rules The student follows classroom rules and procedures.
-The student does not follow classroom rules and procedures and has 2 or fewer infractions for classroom rule violations.
-The student does not follow classroom rules and procedures and has 3 or more infractions for classroom rule violations.
-The student does not follow classroom rules and procedures and has 4 or more infractions for classroom rule violations.
-For each infraction n, up to 10 points is deducted from the citizenship score.
+The student does not follow classroom rules and/or procedures and has up to 2 infractions for The student does not follow classroom rules and/or procedures and has up to 3 infractions for The student does not follow classroom rules and/or procedures and has 4 infractions for classroom rule violations.

+classroom rule violations. classroom rule violations.
+For each infraction, up to 10 points is deducted from the citizenship score.
 Tardiness The student is always on time.
-The student is tardy less than 4 times.
-The student is tardy 4 or more times.
+The student is tardy up to 3 times.
+The student is tardy 4-5 times.
 The student is tardy 6 or more times.
-For each tardy, 10 points will be dedu cted from the citize nship score.
-Attendance The student is absent fewer than 8 times.
-The student is absent fewer than 10 times.
-The student is absent fewer than 15 times.
-The student is absent excessively.
+For each tardy, 10 points will be deducted from the citizenship score.
+Attendance (excused or unexcused) The student is absent 3 times.
+The student is absent up to 5 times.
+The student is absent up to 7 times.
+The student is absent over 8 times.
 Each student will begin the quarter with 100 points in their citizenship grade.
 At the end of the quarter, citizenship will be scored as follows: 100-81 points 80-61 points 60-41 points <41 points